 A number of relevant strategies, investigations and projects have been developed by State Government agencies, councils, LGA groups and Regional Development Australia for the region.
-Where appropriate these will help inform the development of the regional plan.
-A brief summary of some of the relevant council and RDA projects and strategies is contained in Table 1 below.
+Where appropriate these will help inform the development of the regional plans.
+A summary of some of the relevant council and RDA projects and strategies is contained in Table 1 below.